brodsbytes/CyberPup-OpenSource-Release/data/README.md

 ### Categories
 Each category represents a major security topic:
-- Password Security & Authentication
+- Protect Your Accounts
-- Phishing & Scam Awareness
+- Avoid Scams & Fraud
-- Device & Network Security
+- Secure Your Devices
-- Online Privacy & Social Media
+- Protect Your Privacy
-- Secure Finances & Identity Protection
+- Keep Your Data Safe

 ### Modules
 Each category contains 4 modules.
 Each module has: